chaconnewu/awesome-augmented/awesomes/free-for-dev.md

   <a href="http://devport.co/">
    devport.co
   </a>
-  — Turn GitHub projects, apps, and websites into a personal developer portfolio
+  — Turn GitHub projects, apps and websites into a personal developer portfolio
  </li>
  <li>
   <a href="https://www.netlify.com/">